Desmond Anderson: Early life and First World War

 Anderson was born in Dunham Massey and attended Rugby College before entering the Royal Military College, Sandhurst, where he was commissioned as a second lieutenant into the Devonshire Regiment in 1905.
 He transferred to the East Yorkshire Regiment in 1910.
 He served as the adjutant of the 1st Battalion, East Yorkshire Regiment from 1912.

-Then he went with the battalion to the Western Front in 1914, where he served until July 1917 in a number of combat and staff roles, during which time he was wounded and received the Distinguished Service Order in 1915.
+Following the outbreak of the First World War, Anderson went with the battalion to the Western Front in 1914, where he served until July 1917 in a number of combat and staff roles, including as a GSO3 in May 1915, during which time he was wounded and received the Distinguished Service Order in February 1915.
 A captain in 1916, he fought in the Battle of the Somme as a company commander of Company 'C', he was mentioned in despatches four times and in 1920 received the French Legion of Honour for his wartime service.

 Between the wars

-After attending staff college, he was appointed Commanding Officer of 1st Bn East Yorkshire Regiment in 1927, Assistant Quartermaster General at Aldershot Command in 1932 and General Staff Officer Grade 1 at 5th Division in 1933.
+After attending staff college, Anderson was appointed a GSO2 with London District.
+He was appointed CO of the 1st Battalion East Yorkshire Regiment in 1927, Assistant Quartermaster General at Aldershot Command in 1932 and General Staff Officer Grade 1 at 5th Division in 1933.
 He went on to be Deputy Director of Military Operations & Intelligence at the War Office in 1934, Deputy Director of Military Intelligence at the War Office in 1936 and Major-General in charge of Administration for Eastern Command in 1938.

 Second World War

-At the start of the war Anderson was major-general on the General Staff for the Home Forces.
+At the outbreak of the Second World War, Anderson was major-general on the General Staff for the Home Forces.
 He became General Officer Commanding 45th Infantry Division in early 1940 and then spent a few months as Assistant Chief of the Imperial General Staff at the War Office before becoming General Officer Commanding 46th Division in June 1940.

-He was promoted to command III Corps in December 1940.
-During 1942 he went to Baghdad where III Corps were part of Persia and Iraq Command's Tenth Army.
+Anderson was promoted to command III Corps in December 1940.
+During 1942 he went to Baghdad, where III Corps were part of Persia and Iraq Command's Tenth Army.
 In 1943 he transferred to command II Corps and he retired from the army in 1944.